SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

   vim /etc/ssh/sshd_config in gitbash.
 Here by default linux is disabled for login through password authentication as no, So make this yes, then systemctl restart sshd
 - So now how will saikiran login (Connect) to the server ? ---> ssh saikiran@IP
-- Now raheem joined & how to give SSH authentication (or) using Private key ? sudo useradd raheem
+- Now raheem joined & how to give SSH authentication (or) using Private key ? "sudo useradd raheem" No need to create password for raheem because we are giving access to him using private key.
 - I will ask the raheem to give his Public key through mail.
 - sudo cd /home/raheem/ enter this command in gitbash after connecting to the server, here we will create folder mkdir .ssh and then chmod -R 700 .ssh also make the .ssh folder to raheem ownership by "chown -R